distable/core/README.md

 * **Palette Match:** img2img, adjust an image's palette to match an input image.
 * **Flow Warp:** img2img, displace an image using estimated flow between 2 input images.
 * **[Wildcards](distable/wildcard_plugin):** a plugin to add RNG into your prompts.
+* **Whisper:** audio2txt
+* **MetaPlugin:** a plugin to string other plugins together, either with job macros or straight-up python.
+Could be done without a plugin but this allows all clients to automatically support these features.
+* **Deforum:** txt2img, technically just a macro of other plugins (sorry)
+* **LucidSonicDreams:** txt2img, hopefully we can make it adapt to any model

 Upscalers: